ConceptsComposition

 Capabilities extension

 Capabilities add powers to surfaces without changing their structure.
-The runtime resolves exactly 5 canonical capabilities per ADR-115 and ADR-122 (auth, analytics, seo, i18n, etc. listed in older docs were retired in ADR-094/095/110/116):
+The runtime resolves exactly 4 canonical capabilities (auth, analytics, seo, i18n, etc. listed in older docs have since been retired):

-platform/persistence@pwpack/phiwebs/persistenceData fetch + cache, client state, binding config (ADR-124).
+platform/persistenceData fetch + cache, client state, binding config.

 See the capabilities reference for the pack bundle model and per-plan entitlement matrix.